SERVICE: POLICY

 |

-Good policies and their implementation are a matter of survival.
-This was a bitter lesson of the
+Good policies and their implementation are a matter of

-diminishing financial and policy space.
+suffocated by diminishing financial and policy space.
+The

-The lessons learnt from the economic, political and social history
+lessons learnt from the economic, political and social history

 of Switzerland and their relevance for development policy in the

-21st century are not a recipe book for success in development but
+21st century are not a recipe book for success in development

 Policy analysis and advice, with the perspective of